HMS Proteus (N29): Wartime service

 In September 1941, Proteus returned to the Mediterranean, operating from Malta in patrols off Greece, before mechanical problems forced a move to Alexandria for repairs.
 Returning to active patrols in late October, her sinking of the troop transport ship Ithaka on 10 November is thought to be the first radar guided submarine attack.
 In the early hours of 8 February 1942 off the Greek island of Lefkada, Proteus sighted a dark shape astern, thought initially to be an enemy submarine.
 After firing with her stern tubes, Proteus turned to fire with her bow tubes, realising too late that it was a surface warship, later identified as the Italian torpedo boat Sagittario, which was on a collision course.
-Turning towards the ship, Proteus narrowly avoided being rammed, but her extended hydroplane caused a large gash in the torpedo boat's bow plating.
+Turning towards the ship, Proteus narrowly avoided being rammed, but her extended hydroplane caused a large gash in the torpedo boat's bow plating, the hydroplane was damaged by this ramming so the submarine had to stop her patrol for repair.

 After a total of fourteen war patrols in the Mediterranean, the last cut short by engine problems, Proteus was ordered to return to Britain in September 1942.
 After a lengthy refit at Devonport Naval Base which completed in May 1943, she was assigned to training duties, mainly in the River Clyde area, which continued until she was decommissioned on 30 June 1944.

 HMS Proteus was the longest surviving Parthian-class submarine and the only Parthian class submarine to survive the war.
 Proteus had a total of nine commanders during the war.